-The Good Life review
+The Good Life full review

 Along with Sid Meier’s Railroads!, which we also review this month, The Good Life is yet another addition to the ‘tycoon’ genre of games.
 It’s not based on the classic comedy series starring Felicity Kendall and Penelope Keith – which, when you think about it, might make quite a good game – but instead casts you as a kind of ‘tropical tycoon’ carving out a boating and business empire across a group of tropical islands.